ana-mc-almeida/ResumosMeic/AP/Teoricas/3 - Representation Learning.md

 ### Sparse Auto-Encoders

--  Add a sparsity penalty $\Omega(h)$ to the loss function to encourage sparse representations in the hidden layer.
+-  Add a sparsity penalty $\ell_1$ to the loss function to encourage sparse representations in the hidden layer.
 - Typically, the number of hidden units is larger than the number of input features.
 -  The sparsity penalty acts as a regularization term that limits the number of active neurons.